QuTech-Delft/OpenSquirrel/README.md

 ## Getting started

-Essentially, compiling a circuit in OpenSquirrel requires,
+Essentially, compiling a circuit in OpenSquirrel can be seen as a 3-stage process:
-1. Defining and building a quantum circuit using the openSquirrel IR directly or using a `CQASM` string
+1. Defining and building the quantum circuit using either the `CircuitBuilder` or from a `cQASM` string.
-2. Modifying and traversing the circuit
+2. Executing multiple passes on the circuit, each traversing and modifying it (e.g., a decomposition).
-3. Writing the circuit to assembly
+3. Exporting the circuit (to `cQASM` again, or to a _lowered_ language like QuantifyScheduler).

-The circuit can be built with the `CircuitBuilder` class.
-Here is an example of building a single qubit circuit that includes a Hadamard gate, a Z gate, a Y gate, and a rotation X gate.
+Here is an example of building a circuit using the `CircuitBuilder`:

 ```python
 import math